 Eulogy virtues, as David Brooks calls them, foster meaning in a fragmented world.
 These are the virtues that lead to a life well lived—kindness, compassion, love, humility, wisdom, courage, and integrity to name a few.

-In her recent book, Thrive, Arianna Huffington makes an important observation:
+In her book, Thrive, Arianna Huffington makes an important observation:

 “Have you noticed that when we die, our eulogies celebrate our lives very differently from the way society defines success?”